nestorrente/erdiagram/docs/Library_usage.md

 ALTER TABLE `Product` ADD CONSTRAINT `Product_orderId_fk` FOREIGN KEY (`orderId`) REFERENCES `Order` (`id`);
 ```

-Both the `DatabaseModelGenerator` and the `MysqlDialect` could be also instantiated using custom config properties:
+Both the `MysqlDialect` and the `SqlSourceCodeGenerator` could be also instantiated using custom config properties:

 ```javascript
 import {